Midwives Brew – Is It a Safe Way to Induce Labour?

 Risks and Side Effects of Midwives Brew

 Though the Midwives Brew is made of natural ingredients, it might have certain reactions for certain women.
-So it’s best to know possible risks and side-effects in advance:
+So it’s best to know possible risks as well as midwives brew side effects in advance:

-• Nausea and Vomiting Castor oil has a strong taste which is not liked by many.
-So it might make you feel nauseated or cause vomiting.
+• Nausea and Vomiting- Castor oil has a strong taste, which is not liked by many.
+So it might make you feel nauseated or cause vomiting (5).

 • Dizziness- Castor oil can also cause dizziness in some women, so don’t be alone after drinking this brew.